What’s in a Playbook

 “Weekly working time does not exceed 40 hours” is a rule.
 “Working time should be reasonable” is not.
 Specific, testable, unambiguous.

-Use Ideal Language to power Word add-in suggestions
+Add ideal language to power Word add-in suggestions

-Use Ideal Language to power Word add-in suggestions
+Add ideal language to power Word add-in suggestions

 Next steps

-Build a Review template
+Build a Playbook

-Topics → Positions → Rules → Ideal Language.
+Topics → Positions → Rules → ideal language.

-Auto Mode
+Auto mode

 Skip the rule-building and ask a research-backed question instead.